 Electrocutions don’t come only from overhead power lines.
 They can also happen with temporary or mobile sources of power.
 Clearly mark any overhead lines, only use ground-fault circuit interrupters, and ensure all cords or lines are free from defects.
 Anything that is known to have an issue with the electrical components must be tagged out for repair or replacement.

 When a worker is harmed by one of these issues, workers’ compensation can step in to cover the medical care costs and possibly the missed wages.
 If the worker passes away due to the injury, their family members may also turn to the program for benefits.
-Learning the specifics for your situation can help you to determine what to do.
+Learning the specifics for your situation with a Charlotte workers compensation lawyer can help you to determine what to do.